-Meanwhile discovering untapped markets was a great way in years gone by, there is no idea or market that is undiscovered in 2020.
+Meanwhile discovering untapped markets was a great way in years gone by, there is no idea or market that is undiscovered.

 Testing out a few niches is a better bet.
 You can establish within a few months which test is performing the best, then switch your efforts to that.

 Career Development Manager at Velvet Jobs.